desihub/desidatamodel/doc/DESISURVEY_OUTPUT/surveyinit.rst

 ===== ======= ===== ===========
 Name  Type    Units Description
 ===== ======= ===== ===========
-AVAIL float64
+AVAIL float64       Histogram of available LST in the DARK program.
-INIT  float64
+INIT  float64       Histogram of initial LST usage, before optimization.
-PLAN  float64
+PLAN  float64       Histogram of planned LST usage, after optimization.
 ===== ======= ===== ===========

+Histograms are normalized to the (dimensionless) units of sidereal hours per LST bin integrated over the survey.

 HDU2
 ----

 EXTNAME = GRAY

-*Summarize the contents of this HDU.*
+Summary of hour angle optimization for the GRAY program.

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~